isomerpages/mse/_take-action/5b-nominate.md

 Please email your completed nomination form to the PAE Secretariat at <mse_pae@mse.gov.sg>.
 You can also contact us if you have further queries.

 PAE 2023 recipients will be announced in the third quarter of 2023.
-They will receive a trophy and a certificate from the President of the Republic of Singapore.
+They will receive a trophy and a certificate from the President.